Gripnook/neural-net/README.md

 Neural network for the ECSE-526 project.

 ## Setup
 To install all the dependencies, run `pip install -r requirements.txt`.
-Tkinter is required for the GUI tool.
+Tkinter is also required for the GUI tool.
 If it is not already included in your python distribution, it can be installed via `apt-get install python-tk`.

 ## Running